Preamble

 To be confronted with the witnesses against them in a court of law;

-To, in all criminal prosecutions, have compulsory process for obtaining witnesses in their favor, and to have the Assistance of effective and professional Counsel for their defense;-And
+To, in all criminal prosecutions, have compulsory process for obtaining witnesses in their favor, and to have the Assistance of effective and professional Counsel for their defense;

 All persons charged with an offense shall be eligible for pretrial release before conviction, and all persons shall be evaluated for pretrial release by a Judge within forty-eight hours of Arrest, and no monetary bail shall be required for a condition of release, but no person shall be jailed or imprisoned for longer than ninety days without a criminal trial or conviction, or Grand Jury Indictment with a preponderance of the evidence with representation for their defense.
 Pretrial release may only be denied when a person is charged with a forcible Felony, has a high likelihood of avoiding future trial, or are high-risk to the public.